Alan Collins (sculptor): Career

 After retiring from teaching, Collins worked in Phoenix, Oregon on his own works made in many mediums: bronze, wood, clay, wood, concrete and stone.
 He created many works for the Adventist Church, and also conducted lectures and showed his work at Adventist colleges.

 He moved back to England in 2013, and lived in Bridport, Dorset until his death.

 Works

-Aside from Collins' work at Guildford Cathedral, he executed other works in England before moving to the United States.
+Aside from Collins's work at Guildford Cathedral, he executed other works in England before moving to the United States.
 Most notably, he designed and carved the John F. Kennedy Memorial at Runnymede.
 In the United States he created sculptures largely for religious organisations, commissions from hospitals and private individuals.
 He never used models for his sculptures, they were all created using his own imagination.
 He was noted for being very knowledgeable of human anatomy and he always taught human anatomy to his sculpture students.
 This information came from his second wife Aliki Collins.

 Guildford Cathedral

-Collins' most extensive work was created for the exterior of Guildford Cathedral, including:
+Collins's most extensive work was created for the exterior of Guildford Cathedral, including: